WhatsApp for Business API UK (Meta Cloud API) for Scalable Customer Messaging & Automation

 Technical Limitations & Challenges

-While WhatsApp API provides powerful capabilities, there are some technical constraints to be aware of.
+While WhatsApp for Business API provides powerful capabilities, there are technical limitations businesses should consider.

 • Template approval lag.
 It can take time for templates to be approved by WhatsApp; delays can affect time sensitive campaigns.